 The Story Behind the Kumon Franchise

 The origins of the Kumon franchise can be traced back to 1954 when Takeshi Kumon’s mother found a math test in his pocket.
 Takeshi was in his second year of elementary school and his test scores were not meeting their usually high marks.
 Takeshi’s mother consulted her husband, Toru Kumon.
-Toru Kumon was a high school math teacher at the time and began to create practice math worksheets for his son to practice.
+Toru Kumon was a high school math teacher at the time and, to help his son, he began to create practice math worksheets so he could improve knowledge in the subject.

 Toru wanted to emphasize self-learning in Takeshi and his other students.
-After much trial and error while creating practice sheets for his son, Takeshi go the hang of creating study material.
-Gradually, Takeshi developed his skills in creating study tools.
-With his experience teaching high school, Toru Kumon realized that many other students also struggled with their math studies due to their insufficient calculation skills.
+After much trial and error, Takeshi got more familiar with the practice sheets, developing study material, and he gradually improved his skills in creating study tools.
+Besides his son, Toru Kumon realized that many of his, and other, students in the high school also struggled with math studies because of difficulty with calculation skills.
 For that reason, Toru focused closely on developing his son’s calculation skills and created worksheets that would allow Takeshi to learn independently.
-Toru knew that students needed to learn how to, essentially, teach themselves.
-Genuine academic ability is best built on independent progress.
+Essentially, Toru realized students needed to learn how to teach themselves and that genuine academic ability is best built on independent progress.

 Toru and Takeshi Kumon spent a half hour each night studying and practicing various math problems.
 Before long, Takeshi reached the level of differential and integral calculus when he was just in sixth grade!
-Witnessing his son’s success, Toru invited other neighborhood children to study in his home, providing them with similar materials as given to Takeshi.
+After witnessing his son’s success, Toru invited other neighborhood children to study in his home, providing them with the same materials given to Takeshi.
 Working half an hour each night, Toru’s other students also greatly improved their skills.

-In 1958, Toru Kumon decided to open an office in Osaka and several Math Centers.
-From there, Kumon students increased steadily.
-Teaching self-learning, Toru Kumon’s goal was to maximize the abilities of his students by giving them tools to study at their own individual level.
+In 1958, Toru Kumon decided to open an office in Osaka, Japan, and several Math Centers.
+From there, the number of Kumon students increased steadily.
+Toru Kumon’s goal was to maximize the abilities of his students by giving them tools to study at their own individual level.

-Since its origins, the Kumon franchise has emphasized children’s inherent potential to grow.
-Seeking to develop students’ ability to learn independently, Kumon enhances these skills through a practice of reading, writing, and calculation, while encouraging children to achieve self-fulfillment through education.
+Since its origins, the Kumon franchise has emphasized self-learning and a child’s inherent potential to grow.
+Kumon enhances these skills through a practice of reading, writing, and calculation while encouraging children to achieve self-fulfillment through education.

 Initial training at Kumon begins with preliminary homework assignments, training within a Kumon Center, electronic training, and a review of the worksheets and materials used in Kumon tutoring locations.
 Typically, the Kumon Start-Up training program lasts about six months.
 Once this program is complete, additional classroom training is required.
 Only after this is complete is the franchisee awarded a Kumon franchise.
 However, if the prospective franchisee fails to complete the program, the Franchise Agreement is terminated.